Osttan/CodeAcademy/README.md

 ## What is the current status then?

-  I'm actually at unit Git and Github - Part I, in the Bulding Interactive Websites Section
+  I'm actually at unit Building Interactive Websites, in the Bulding Interactive Websites Section.
+26% of the overall course completed!

 ## Which Sections and Units are already completed?

   Here they are:

   1. Web Development Foundations - 100% Completed!

     Units:
       + Welcome to the Full-Stack Engineer Path
       + Fundamentals of HTML